 Some shrubs like Elderberry are quite happy to pruned into the shape of small trees, adding a 'canopy layer' to your private retreat with flowers!
 Make sure you research when it’s best to prune your shrub so you don’t end up cutting off the potential flower buds.

 Along with flowering often comes scent.
 Fragrance will add an intoxicating effect to any garden, but is particularly noticeable in a small, enclosed space.
 Consider planting a few scented shrubs to stagger bloom time and keep that scent throughout the season.

 When the autumn arrives, chances are you’ll still want to use your private retreat.
 Planting shrubs with good fall foliage and autumn or winter bark color ensures you’ll keep bringing out the drinks and candles until temperatures really drop.

 Hydrangeas are a beloved garden shrub with large clusters of flowers that are great for inside vases.
 They maintain a great branching habit, and often sport good fall color.
 Hydrangeas make wonderful container plants but require a generous hand with the watering wand.
-Consider mophead varieties for consistent structure – particularly the everblooming cultivars such as Everlasting Noblesse; or use large panicle hydrangeas like Limelight to create a generous amount of privacy and pizazz.
+Consider mophead varieties for consistent structure, or use large panicle hydrangeas to create a generous amount of privacy and pizazz.
 Tolerates part-shade.